yarrumevets/resume/README.md

 Google Docs:

-- Create a resume, or any file that you'd like to display and share.
+- Create a résumé, or any file that you'd like to display and share.

 Google Cloud: